ortus-docs/coldbox-docs/configuration/configuration_directives/coldbox.md

 **proxyReturnCollection**

+This is a boolean setting used when calling the ColdBox proxy's `process()` method from a Flex or SOAP/REST call.
+If this setting is set to true, the proxy will return back to the remote call the entire request collection structure ALWAYS!
+If set to false, it will return, whatever the event handler returned back.
+Our best practice is to always have this false and return appropriate data back.

 **implicitViews**

 Allows you to use implicit views in your application and view dispatching.
 You can get a performance boost if you disable this setting.